Home » How To » How to Completely Clear All Cache in Windows 10

 6. If you see a confirmation window, press “Yes“.

-Once you confirm the action, Windows will delete the prefetch files.
+Once you confirm the action, Windows clears the prefetch cache.
 If some files are in use, Windows might not be able to delete them.
 Ignore those files and delete the rest.

 4. Delete Windows Update Cache